 Personal Statement: Tell us about your scholarly interests and experiences in college.
 What factors shaped your interests?
 What are your career goals, and how are they related to public service?
 Upload an essay that is between 150 and 250 words.

 Essay 1: Describe an issue or a problem that you are passionate about.
 This may be related to a project that you participated in, or it might be an issue that you have yet to tackle.
 What are the root causes of the problem?
-What recommendations would you make to policymakers, organizations, community members, and/or other vested interests that might help address the problem?
+What recommendations would you make to policymakers, organizations, community members, and/or other vested interests that might help address the problem or give you more information?
 Upload an essay that is between 500 and 750 words.

 Essay 2: What are your career goals, and how are they related to public policy and/or public service?
 How do you think the Colin Powell School Fellowship in Leadership and Public Service might help you achieve those goals?
 Upload an essay that is between 500 and 750 words.